Quickstart: Explore the Azure Time Series Insights Preview demo environment

 Clean up resources

-Now that you've completed the tutorial, clean up the resources you created:
+Now that you've completed the quickstart, clean up the resources that you created:

 - Either delete the entire resource group (and all resources contained within it) by selecting Delete or remove each resource individually.